preciofishbone/OmniaDocsG2/release-notes/6.10/index.rst

 Besides a naming policy, a teamwork template can be configured with a number of additional policies:

 * Minimum no of characters in description: Will not let the user proceed with the teamwork creation without a clear description.
-* Minimum no of admins: Forces long-term membership of the teamwork.
+* Minimum no of admins: Forces long-term ownership of the teamwork.
 * Default administrators: Makes it possible for central support functions to get ownership of all teamwork by default.
 * Sensitivity labels: Makes it possible to apply additional policies using Microsoft compliance features.